marambakar/flutter-shopping-app-using-MVVM/README.md

 # flutter-shopping-app-using-MVVM
-shop for Selling art and pottery pieces
+A shop for Selling art and pottery pieces
-#Features
+# Features